SHC014-CoV: Virology

 In 2013, bat SARS-like coronavirus Rs3367 was shown to be able to directly infect the human HeLa cell line.
 It was the first time that human cells had been infected with a bat SARS-like coronavirus in the lab.
 The strain of Rs3367 that infected the human cells was named “Bat SARS-like coronavirus WIV”.

 In 2015, the University of North Carolina at Chapel Hill and the Wuhan Institute of Virology conducted research showing that SHC014 could be made to infect the human HeLa cell line, through the use of reverse genetics to create a chimeric virus consisting of a surface protein of SHC014 and the backbone of a SARS coronavirus.

-The SL-SHC014-MA15 version of the virus, primarily engineered to infect mice, has been shown to differ by over 5,000 nucleotides from SARS-CoV-2, the cause of the COVID-19 pandemic.